Ada-Developers-Academy/ada-precourse-v2/intro-to-python/functions.md

 In Snowman:

 1. The user is presented with a list of underscores "_".
-Each Underscore represents one letter in a word.
+Each underscore represents one letter in a word.
 1. The user guesses letters for the hidden word
     * For each correct guess, a letter will replace the corresponding underscore.
     * For every wrong guess we are going to remember the number of wrong guesses and print out more and more of a snowman drawing.